-- Upon the death of your covered spouse or child, you or your supervisor should inform HR Services of the death.
-Click on the "Start a Chat" button on the top of this page.
-You are the sole beneficiary for your spouse or child's term life insurance. - After HR Services is notified of the death, it sends you a letter verifying the amount of life insurance payable.
-The letter will include a Beneficiary Life Insurance Claim Statement. - Complete the Beneficiary Life Insurance Claim Statement and return it, along with a certified copy of the death certificate, to HR Services.
-Upon receipt of both items, HR Services will submit the claim to MetLife on your behalf. - The life insurance claim will be paid in approximately four to six weeks after MetLife receives all necessary documentation.
+- Upon the death of your covered spouse or child, you or your supervisor should inform the Benefits Service Center of the death.
+You are the sole beneficiary for your spouse or child's term life insurance. - After the Benefits Service Center is notified of the death, it sends you a letter verifying the amount of life insurance payable.
+The letter will include a Beneficiary Life Insurance Claim Statement. - Complete the Beneficiary Life Insurance Claim Statement and return it, along with a certified copy of the death certificate, to the Benefits Service Center.
+Upon receipt of both items, the Benefits Service Center will submit the claim to MetLife on your behalf. - The life insurance claim will be paid in approximately four to six weeks after MetLife receives all necessary documentation.
 You may assign part of the benefits to pay funeral expenses, (see "Assignment of Benefits" in the Additional Life and Accident Insurance Rules section.) - When a spouse or covered dependent dies, you may want to make changes to your benefits coverages.
-To process these changes, contact HR Services.
-Click on the "Start a Chat" button on the top of this page.
+To process these changes, contact the Benefits Service Center.
 For a list of allowable changes that may be appropriate at this time, see Life Events.
-For your convenience, the letter you receive from HR Services includes a Beneficiary Designation Form.
+For your convenience, the letter you receive from the Benefits Service Center includes a Beneficiary Designation Form.
 You can also make any necessary changes to the beneficiary designations you have on file online in the Benefits Service Center.